Dan-KW/zdomaintextgetabap/README.md

 2. As a solution for p.1, one can add their method in the class that returns а table instead.
 # Advantage
 - No need to know the domain name, just pass values and voila... there you have text.
+- Works  for 95% of domains( in the case of value table, not always easy to determine text field).
 # Version:
  Works for version 7.4 and above.